-Pursuant to a demand note with Southern Union under a cash management program, Panhandle has loaned excess cash, net of repayments, totaling \$93,745,000 to Southern Union since the Panhandle Acquisition.
-Net loans of \$3,000,000 were recorded during the three month period ended March 31, 2005.
+Pursuant to a demand note with Southern Union Company under a cash management program, Panhandle has loaned excess cash, net of repayments, totaling \$115,380,000 to Southern Union since the Panhandle Acquisition.
+Net repayments of \$19,675,000 were recorded during the three month period ended September 30, 2005.
+For the nine month period, net loans of \$24,635,000 were recorded.
 Panhandle is credited with interest on the note at a one month LIBOR rate.
-Interest income associated with the Note receivable - Southern Union was \$510,000 and \$269,000 for the periods ended March 31, 2005 and March 31, 2004, respectively, and is included in Other, net in the accompanying Consolidated Statements of Operations.
-Panhandle expects to draw down on the note over the next twelve months to fund capital expenditures in excess of operating cash flows and has thus reflected the note receivable from Southern Union as a current asset.
+Interest income associated with the Note receivable - Southern Union was \$1,010,000 and \$2,333,000 for the three and nine month periods ended September 30, 2005, respectively, and \$468,000 and \$1,166,000 for the three and nine month periods ended September 30, 2004, respectively, and is included in Other, net in the accompanying Consolidated Statement of Operations.
+Panhandle expects to draw down on the entire note receivable over the next twelve months to fund capital expenditures in excess of operating cash flows and has thus reflected the note receivable from Southern Union as a current asset.